-Dump your dough onto the flour lined area.
+Dump your biscuit dough onto the floured surface.

 Sprinkle the top with more flour.

-Pat it out into a rectangular-esque type shape with your hands.
+Pat the sticky dough out into a rectangular-esque type shape with your hands.

-This is a way of kneading your dough without overworking it, which can cause biscuits to be tough.
-By using this method for the chocolate biscuits, they’re really tender and fluffy.
+This is a way of kneading your dough without overworking it, which can cause lead to tough biscuit dough.
+By using this method for the chocolate chip biscuits, you get a tender and rather than a .